“Trial lawyers do not come better than Steven Lieberman.”

-Mr. Lieberman received an A.B. degree from Princeton University, summa cum laude, in 1980 and a J.D. degree from Columbia University Law School in 1984 (Stone Scholar all three years).
+Mr. Lieberman was born in New York City and received an A.B. degree from Princeton University, summa cum laude, in 1980 and a J.D. degree from Columbia University Law School in 1984 (Stone Scholar all three years).
 He is a member of the Giles S. Rich American Inn of Court (President, 2003-04; Vice President 2002-03); the Association of the Bar of the City of New York (Communications Law Committee, 1990-93); the New York State Bar Association (Committee on Media Law, 1993-99); and the American Bar Association.

 Following a clerkship with the Honorable Edmund L. Palmieri in the Southern District of New York, Mr. Lieberman was a litigator with Cahill, Gordon & Reindel where he handled a wide range of lawsuits and litigation related matters.
 During part of that time, Mr. Lieberman also served as a pro bono Special Counsel to the Disciplinary Committee of the New York Appellate Division, First Department.
 Mr. Lieberman has been litigating patent cases since 1991.

 Bayer Schering Pharma AG et al v.
 Sandoz, Inc. et al.